mist-devel/mist-binaries/cores/ql/readme.md

 History
 -------
+* ql_210713.rbf
+  - Improved speed to be near the original QL hardware speed.
+This is a fairly crude slow down method so it is not 100% accurate.

 * ql_210703.rbf
   - Switchable speed to get closer to original QL speed (now about 2-3x).
   - BUS improvements to attempt reduction in bus access speed including use of clkena_in to replicate DTACK waits.